kangjin97/GDS-SWE_LaterEatWhat/README.md

 ## Tech Stack

-The Book Store App was built using the following technologies:
+Later Eat What was built using the following technologies:

 ### Front-end